You are reading this page because you are a Catholic who wants to share the Good News of Jesus with other people, but you don’t know where to start.

 - From Ireland – Parish Cells Ireland

-- From Milan – Parish Evangelising Cells System (PECS) with a FAQ (also in the USA)
+- From Milan – Parish Evangelising Cells System (PECS)

 - From Guildford – Homegroups running Alpha and Café